Custom blocks and crossreferencing

 foldbox.simple

-, with closed box and no additional close button. (needs a fix for the moment)
+, with closed box and no additional close button.

 Done, may change 1.2: Custom list of blocks